exercism/python/concepts/functions/about.md

 ## Calling a Function

 To call a function, use the function name followed by parenthesis [`()`].
-The parameters passed to the function are separated by commas.
+Parameters passed to the function are placed inside the parenthesis, separated by commas.

 Consider the following function:
 ```python